 Is there a consumer need for your product or service?
 What alternatives exist in the market?
 Which sales channels would work best?

 Often, the competitive positioning you use in one country simply won’t work in another.
-Take a deep dive into industry numbers, pain points and the competition before you go anywhere.
+Evaluate industry numbers, pain points and the competition before you go anywhere.

 2. Stay competitive